bwagner77/docs-test/function/local-development.md

 ## How to create a new C# Function App in Visual Studio

-1. Open Visual Studio 2022 and create a new project using the Azure Functions template.
+1. Open Visual Studio 2022 and create a new project using the **Azure Functions** template.

     ![CreateNewProject](../assets/images/function-create-new-project.png)

-2. Enter the project name using the following naming convention.
+2. Enter a **Project name** using the following naming convention.

     DH.{Component/Integration}.AzureFunction

     ![ConfigureProject](../assets/images/function-configure-project.png)

-3. Select the desired trigger on On the Additional Information screen (defaulted to Http trigger).
+3. On the Additional Information screen selected the desired trigger (defaulted to Http trigger).

     ![AdditionalInformation](../assets/images/function-additional-info.png)